jguida941/cs320-contact-service-junit/docs/architecture/2025-11-19-task-entity-and-service.md

 ## Definition of Done
 - All unit tests pass via `mvn verify`.
 - Line coverage: current JaCoCo reports 100% on mutated classes.
-- Mutation score: PITest shows 100% mutation score (all 116 mutants killed) as of 2025-11-29.
+- Mutation score: PITest shows 100% mutation score (all mutants killed).
 - Checkstyle and SpotBugs: zero new issues for Task-related files.
 - CodeQL and Dependency Check: no Task-specific findings as of 2025-11-20.
 - Public types/methods include Javadoc on Task and TaskService.